aospapp/aosp/external/crosvm/ARCHITECTURE.md

 - `disk` - Library to create and manipulate several types of disks such as raw disk, [qcow], etc.
 - `hypervisor` - Abstract layer to interact with hypervisors.
 For Linux, this crate is a wrapper of `kvm`.
-- `integration_tests` - End-to-end tests that run a crosvm VM.
+- `e2e_tests` - End-to-end tests that run a crosvm VM.
 - `kernel_loader` - Loads elf64 kernel files to a slice of memory.
 - `kvm_sys` - Low-level (mostly) auto-generated structures and constants for using KVM.
 - `kvm` - Unsafe, low-level wrapper code for using `kvm_sys`.
-- `media/libvda` - Safe wrapper of [libvda], a Chrome OS HW-accelerated video decoding/encoding
+- `media/libvda` - Safe wrapper of [libvda], a ChromeOS HW-accelerated video decoding/encoding
   library.
 - `net_sys` - Low-level (mostly) auto-generated structures and constants for creating TUN/TAP
   devices.